-Laugh Logger is a service of the Telecommunication and Film Department, the College of Communication and Information Sciences, and the University of Alabama.
-It is coded, maintained, and administered by Jeremy Butler, a TCF professor.
+Laugh Logger is a service of the J/Creative Media Department, the College of Communication and Information Sciences, and the University of Alabama.
+It is coded, maintained, and administered by Jeremy Butler, a JCM professor.
 Laugh Logger was forked from Shot Logger in 2014 and has been munching on laughtrack data since 13:44 CDT on October 30, 2014, when Laugh data from a Seinfeld episode were input into the system.

 Laugh Logger went into early alpha release on November 1, 2014.